 who need to give up a pet with people who want to adopt.
 Pet adoption made easy!
 This website is devoting to making the transition easier for pets moving from one family to another without having to enter the shelter system.
 Visit getyourpet.com to find your pet a new home.

-3. Courtesy Posting on our website (and all adoption sites linked to it) is available for animals who are spayed/neutered and up-to-date on rabies vaccinations.
+Courtesy Posting on our website (and all adoption sites linked to it) is available for animals who are spayed/neutered and up-to-date on rabies vaccinations.
 This service is helpful for caretakers who want to have a voice in the process of screening applicants and who are willing to keep their pet in the home until a new home is found.
+Courtesy posts will remain visible on our website for up to 60 days.

 The owner will screen and adopt the animal out on their own, and it is up to the caretakers if they want to charge a rehoming fee.
 To have your pet listed, please complete the form below.